element-hq/synapse-room-access-rules/README.md

 0. retrieve the list of memberships and 3PID invite tokens from the room's state, which in practice means retrieving the state key of every `m.room.member` or `m.room.third_party_invite` event present in the room's state (ignoring 3PID invite events with an empty content)

-1. if there already is a `m.room.third_party_invite` event in the room's state and the new event is of the same type, refuse the event if the state key isn't the same as used by one of the 3PID invites returned by step 0
+1. if the event is of type `m.room.third_party_invite`, and there are already events of the same type in the room's state, reject the new event if its state key doesn't match the state key of one of the existing events.

-2. else, if there already are two members in the room:
+2. else, if there are already two members in the room:

     2.1. if the event is a 3PID invite, reject it